Who is Gabby Allen? Celebrity Big Brother 2018 contestant

 Just one month later, Marcel hit back with accusations that Gabby had cheated on him with TOWIE and fellow CBB star Dan Osborne.

-Gabby completely denies the rumours, and to be honest the whole thing is a bit confusing – but interestingly Dan is another star rumoured to be heading into the CBB house, so we may soon be hearing more details about what did or did not happen between them…
+Gabby completely denies the rumours, and to be honest the whole thing is a bit confusing – but intriguingly she’s been joined in the Big Brother house by none other than Dan himself, so we may soon be hearing more about what did or did not happen between them…

 Gabby Allen: key facts